Bhoovan2310/BridgeLabz_2115000299/README.md

 	- final keywords for variables, methods and classes.
 	- instanceof operator for type checking.
 - Updated solutions and documented key learnings in README.md.

+### Date: 06-02-2025

+- Topics Covered
+	- Class Diagram** - Shows the structure of classes and their relationships.
+	- Object Diagram** - Represents real-time instances of classes.
+	- Sequence Diagram** - Illustrates how objects interact step by step.

+- Updates
+	- Created **Class, Object, and Sequence Diagrams**.
+	- Explained relationships and interactions between classes.
+	- Added UML diagrams for better understanding.
+	- Updated `README.md` with key learnings.